http-kennedy/http-kennedy/README.md

 design was inspired by always repeating the same setup steps just to write a small script
 wanted something fast and local to keep my projects organized without thinking too much
-not maintained anymore but it still works (hopefully) if you want to use it or borrow ideas

 [![pypi total downloads](https://static.pepy.tech/badge/dev-template)](https://pepy.tech/projects/dev-template)
 [![pypi downloads](https://img.shields.io/pypi/dm/dev-template?color=ff79c6&label=downloads)](https://pypi.org/project/dev-template)